shantur/jarvis-mcp/opencode-plugin/README.md

 # OpenCode Voice Interface Plugin

-This OpenCode plugin integrates with the MCP Voice Interface to enable voice message forwarding to OpenCode sessions, even when they are busy processing other tasks.
+This OpenCode plugin integrates with the Jarvis MCP to enable voice message forwarding to OpenCode sessions, even when they are busy processing other tasks.

 ## Features